 While conditions are expected to ease overnight, a Total Fire Ban remains in place for Wednesday.

-As parts of the country endure one of the most dangerous bushfire weeks the nation has ever seen, here's how you can support the communities that have been devastated by the crisis.
+As parts of Australia battle the worst bushfire season the country has ever seen, here's how you can support the communities that have been devastated by the crisis.

 Pregnant Firefighter Hero Explains Why She'll Continue Battling NSW Blazes